SGLott/Data310_workbook/Project2.md

 ##### Comparison of Four Models
 * Analyze all four models.
 According to the evaluation metrics, which model produced the best results?
+   * Model four performed the best because it had an area under the curve of 0.77.

-Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?
+* Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?
+   * THe model was able to better predict the highest and lowest wealth classes for Jordan.
+This makes sense because characteristics for each would be more defining than characteristics corresponding to middle wealth individuals.
+In order to imropove the model for predicting wealth, you might need to consider integrating another factor that may have a high correlation to wealth.
+Some categories that were present in my dataset that might correspond to wealth are highest education level achieved and if a house had electricity.